Skip to content

 People often take short winter vacations, explore local attractions, or enjoy a cozy day at home.
 The day promotes a strong sense of togetherness and community spirit across the province.

 The reasons for celebrating Islander Day are deeply rooted in the importance of family and community.
-Having a statutory holiday ensures that everyone can pause their busy lives to connect with loved ones.
+Having a statutory holiday ensures that everyone can pause their busy lives to connect with loved ones!

 How to Celebrate Islander Day

 The primary purpose of Islander Day is to offer a break from work and school, allowing families to spend quality time together.
+Consider a few of these ideas for getting on board with the event:

 Hit the Snowy Trails